007revad/Linux_Plex_Backup/README.md

 The LogAll setting enables, or disables, logging every file that gets backed up.
 Set LogAll= to yes or no. Blank is the same as no.

-If to_email_address and from_email_address are set and email containing the log will be sent after the script finishes.
+If to_email_address and from_email_address are set an email containing the log will be sent after the script finishes.

 ```YAML
 to_email_address=email@email.com